John Kendrick (American sea captain): American Revolution

 Kendrick was one of the "Sons of Liberty" who, disguised as "Indians", participated in the Boston Tea Party on December 16, 1773.
 He was an ardent Patriot.
 During the American Revolutionary War he commanded the privateer Fanny (also known as the Boston), an eighteen-gun sloop of the Continental Navy with a crew of 104, which Kendrick converted into a brigantine.
 He was commissioned May 26, 1777.

-The Fanny disrupted British shipping and captured a few vessels, which won Kendrick a degree of fame and wealth.
+The Fanny targeted British shipping and captured a few vessels, which won Kendrick a degree of fame and wealth.
 In August, 1777, the Fanny and another privateer, General Mercer, captured two West Indiaman ships full of valuable cargo, the Hanover Planter and the Clarendon, after a battle with two 28-gun frigates.
 The captured ships were taken to Nantes in mid-August, 1777, causing an international stir.
 France had not yet joined the war and the prizes tested France's neutrality.
 The incident helped expedite France's decision to join the war against Britain.
 Kendrick returned home in the fall of 1778 a hero.
-With the prize money he had received from Louis XVI of France Kendrick bought a house, wharf, and store in Wareham, Massachusetts, and built the first public school there.
+With the prize money he had received from Louis XVI Kendrick bought a house, wharf, and store in Wareham, Massachusetts, and built the first public school there.
 He lived there with his family through the winter.